zachhannum/the-dark-between/src/pages/Meripol.md

 ## Geography

 Meripol's layout is largely driven by its geography.
 The entirety of the city proper is built atop a series of plateaus along the coastline, with a number of interconnected bridges, both for walking and for [[Grav-rail]].
-For those that can afford it, some citizens of Meripol also make use of [[Aerostat|Aerostats]]
+For those that can afford it, some citizens of Meripol also make use of [[Aerostat|Aerostats]].

 ## Economy